lonekorean/gist-syntax-themes/README.md

 # gist-syntax-themes

-Collection of syntax theme stylesheets for GitHub Gists.
+Drop-in stylesheets that change the syntax highlighting color theme of GitHub Gists.
 You can <a href="https://lonekorean.github.io/gist-syntax-themes/">see previews here</a>.

 ### Usage